 200-Week Moving Average Heatmap

 Bitcoin's 1,400-day moving average, coloured by its own four-week rate of change.
-Cold at every cycle bottom, hot at every cycle top, with the rate-of-change pane shown directly underneath.
+Cold at every cycle bottom, hot at the parabolic legs of past cycles, with the rate-of-change pane shown directly underneath.

 Signal